 "BAC" is short for "blood alcohol concentration"—a measurement of how much alcohol is in a person's blood.

 Generally, BAC rises as a person drinks.
-So there’s a correlation between BAC and impairment.
-That’s why DUI laws use BAC as a marker for whether a person is under the influence.
-(To get a rough idea of how BAC relates to number of drinks consumed, see our BAC chart and BAC calculator.)
+So there's a correlation between BAC and impairment.
+That's why DUI laws use BAC as a marker for whether a person is under the influence.
+(To get a rough idea of how BAC relates to the number of drinks consumed, see our BAC chart and BAC calculator.)

 Blood and breath tests are the two most common methods police use for measuring how much a person has had to drink.

 For drivers and police alike, blood testing can be troublesome.
-Many drivers simply don’t like having blood drawn—it can be painful and some even have needle phobia.
+Many drivers simply don't like having blood drawn—it can be painful and some even have a needle phobia.
 Other drivers have medical conditions, such as hemophilia, that make blood testing a bad option.
 Police often disfavor blood tests because they involve burdensome procedures.
 The officer must take the suspect to a place—usually a medical facility or police station—where a phlebotomist or other medical personnel extracts the blood sample.
-And blood results aren’t quick: It can take a month or more for a lab to analyze the sample and report the results.
+And blood results aren't quick: It can take a month or more for a lab to analyze the sample and report the results.

 Breath tests, on the other hand, don't suffer the same flaws.
 Police don't need medical personnel to use a breathalyzer, and the results are instantaneous.
 Also, most DUI suspects much prefer blowing into a breathalyzer tube to having a phlebotomist jab them with a needle.

 Because of the advantages, most officers favor using breathalyzers to testing a suspect's blood.
 However, breath-test devices don't measure blood alcohol—they measure breath alcohol concentration.